sutanto1010/signalgo/README.md

 # signal-go
 Signal Go is a go package that help you to make super fast and scalable real-time application.
-It's inspired by SignalR in ASP.Net
+Inspired by SignalR in ASP.Net

 Goals:
 - [x] JavaScript Client